Deep Legendre Transform: Numerical experiments

 \subsection{Symbolic regression with KANs}

-(KANs) have been introduced by \citet{KAN}.
+(KANs) have recently been introduced by \citet{KAN}.
 Inspired by the Kolmogorov--Arnold representation theorem, KANs hold great potential in approximation tasks requiring high precision.
 Moreover, in cases, where the Legendre transform has a closed form expression in terms of special functions, KANs can be employed to obtain the exact solution using symbolic regression.
 This is a significant advantage compared to numerical approximation since it uncovers the underlying mathematical structure.
-To illustrate symbolic regression with KANs, we consider the two-dimensional convex functions described in Table \ref{TB:test_functions_and_grids_main} above.
+To illustrate symbolic regression with KANs, we consider the three functions of Table \ref{table:expl} in two dimensions.

 In all three cases we performed a symbolic regression with KANs to minimize the empirical squared error \eqref{min} for a training set $\cXt$ sampled uniformly from the square $[1,10]^2$.
-We added polynomials up to the third order, $\exp$ and $\log$ as basis functions.
-The results are given in Table \ref{tab:KAN}.
-As can be seen, KANs are able to find the correct symbolic expressions for the Legendre transforms of these functions with the right constants (up to rounding errors).
+We used polynomials up to the third order, $\exp$ and $\log$ as basis functions.
+As can be seen from the results in Table \ref{tab:KAN}, KANs are able to find the correct symbolic expressions for the Legendre transforms of these functions with the right constants (up to rounding errors).